Do VA Loans Have PMI? What to Know About VA Loans & Mortgage Insurance

 Plus, unlike conventional loans which require private mortgage insurance when borrowers don’t put at least 20% down upfront, veterans do not have to worry about this payment.
 This translates into major savings over the lifespan of the loan!

 If you’re interested in applying for a VA loan, reach out to Griffin Funding today.
 At Griffin Funding, we are honored to help veterans and their families find the right loan package to meet their needs.
 We offer competitive VA loan rates and 100% financing on purchase and cash-out refinance loans.
+Additionally, you can use our Griffin Gold app to easily track and manage your loan application, making the process smoother and more efficient.
 We would be happy to work with you to finance your next home.
-Give us a call today to speak to a member of our team, and let us help you find the right mortgage to meet your needs.
+Reach out today to speak to a member of our team, and let us help you find the right mortgage to meet your needs.

 Find the best loan for you.
 Reach out today!